prpole/dissertation/chapter2/main.md

 The problem of species, of the "*anthropos*" in the Anthropocene, is thus manifold and entangled.
-It demands a natural-scientific universalism that takes the species concept as the basis for human history and the starting point in the struggle for freedom.
+It demands a natural-scientific universalism that takes the species concept as the basis for human history and as the starting point in the struggle for freedom.
 It requires an understanding of anthropogenic planetary change based on this species history.
-But in developing such a species history, we risk backsliding into the essentialisms of the past; thus a concerted effort must be made to differentiate a natural-scientific universalism of collective survival from the universals of the past that have long been used to justify programs of domination and supremacy.
+But in developing such a species history, we risk backsliding into the essentialisms of the past, and thus a concerted effort must be made to differentiate a natural-scientific universalism of collective survival from the universals of the past that have long been used to justify programs of domination and supremacy.

-And yet over all these tasks hovers an enduring paradox: to address the conceptual and practical challenges of the Anthropocene, we must embrace a concept that Chakrabarty claims fundamentally exceeds the capacities of experience, that has no phenomenology, that is somehow both embodied and inaccessible.
+And yet over all these tasks hovers an enduring paradox: to address the conceptual and practical challenges of the Anthropocene, we must embrace a concept that Chakrabarty claims fundamentally exceeds the capacities of human experience, that has no phenomenology, that is somehow both embodied and inaccessible.

+Though differently framed, the defining questions and formal characteristics of literary naturalism speak directly to this set of concerns.
+Pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the individual.[^ln-determinism-species-examples] The naturalist character is, famously or notoriously, less notable as an individual subjectivity than as a nexus of warring deterministic forces.
+The most marked conflicts occur between "forces" defined by evolutionary conditioning and those that are a product of a physical and social environment, especially in the context of urban environments.[ Norris examples? ] Introducing the species concept into this discourse merely requires a reminder that speciation is the product of evolutionary variation.

+[^ln-determinism-species-examples]: some examples of naturalist criticism that drives this home?
+Look at the classics: Pizer, Walcutt...
+"Determined Fictions"

+But when this common reading of the naturalist character is recast not just in terms of the species concept, but in terms of the species concept with all the resonances it has gained in the discourse of the Anthropocene, readings of the naturalist form and its philosophical underpinnings alike gain added significance.
+In treating characters as more than individual subjectivities, as typological figures and as products of biological and environmental conditions, the narrative strategies unique to naturalist fiction pursue the same imaginative capacities that are required to conceive of the species as a category of experience as well as an abstract scientific concept<!--too convoluted, rewrite-->.
+It is through fear, a visceral and decidedly unscientific experience, that the *Before Adam* protagonist accesses the history of the species.
+The result is not a conception but a duality of being that encompasses a multi-epochal humanness.

 [naturalism is the staging ground, because in taking the individual as the nexus of determinism, that's exactly what they were trying to access]